Graph inverse semigroups: their characterization and completion: Completion: the Cuntz-Krieger semigroups

-\begin{proposition} For any directed graph $G$, there is an orthogonally complete invese semigroup $CK_{G}$ together with a homomorphism $\delta \colon P_{G} \rightarrow CK_{G}$ such that every element of $CK_{G}$ is a finite join of a finite orthogonal subset of the image of $\delta$.
+\item For any directed graph $G$, there is a distributive invese semigroup $CK_{G}$ together with a homomorphism $\xi \colon P_{G} \rightarrow CK_{G}$ such that every element of $CK_{G}$ is a join of a finite non-empty compatible subset of the image of $\xi$.
 For each maximal idempotent $e$ in $P_{G}$, we have that

+The homomorphism $\xi$ is injective if and only if $G$ has the additional property that the in-degree of each vertex is either 0 or at least 2.